ketkev/VTOL-Mods/README.md

 ## How to use it

-To install a modInstaller you have to select the .dll that's specified in the readme of the modInstaller and the .modInstaller itself.

-Clicking install modInstaller will create a copy of the unmodded .dll which is marked as "-backup" and then it replaces the normal .dll with the modded one.
+The `.jar` should be placed in the root folder of the game.

+When it's run for the first time it'll create a `mods` folder there, that's where you can drag `.mod` files and their corresponding `.cfg` files.

+When you restart the program it'll add these mods to the dropdown menu from where you can install and uninstall them with ease.

 ## Example mods
 Some example mods are included in the 'example' folder.
 These might be unstable and crash your game so proceed with caution.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details